godunko/a0b/README.md

 # Ada On Board

-Main purpose of this project to create modular architecture to support development of Ada applications to run on bare boards.
+Main purpose of this project is to create modular architecture to support development of Ada applications that run on bare boards.

 Each module is packaged as Alire crate, thus can be managed easly.

-Each module has own repository and supported by the particular person/team.
+Each module has its own repository and supported by the particular person/team.

 ## Available modules